dinarly/Story/README.md

 Tasnim handed over her lunch to this sad dragon.

-The poor homeless dragon smiled and said “Thank you both.”
+The poor homeless dragon smiled and said: “Thank you both.”

 As if by magic the old book suddenly opened along with the Compendium and another friendly dragon – Sakura – had appeared.